HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-1 Feed Lines and Connectors.md

 - **146 MHz (2 meters)**: 4.5 dB/100 ft—ouch!
 - **440 MHz (70 cm)**: 8.6 dB/100 ft—yikes!

 That 4.5 dB loss on 2 meters?
 You're delivering 35 watts to your antenna from a 100-watt radio.
 The other 65 watts?
 Warming up your coax.
 Now you know why that distant station can't hear you.
+And remember—this loss affects both transmit AND receive.
+Your signal weakens going out, and incoming signals weaken coming back in.
+It's a double penalty.

 #### Choosing Feed Line for Your Station